andreichisilev/andreichisilev/README.md

 # 💫 About Me:
-I am a Computer Science student who enjoys programming.
+Final-year Computer Science student passionate about backend development.
+Dedicated to continuous learning and turning code into practical solutions.

 ## 🌐 Socials: